moe-elsadig/DidiChallengeHelperScripts/README.md

 # Didi Challenge Helper Scripts
 Helper Scripts for the Didi Challenge (Team: Transformers!!)

+> These Scripts use Python2.x

+> New Addition: bag2pointcloud_xyzir.py

 ## `rosbag_cooking.py`
 * Extracts a sample image from a bag file in the same directory and prints out a summary and information about the bag file.
 * Prints a lot of information on the file's PointCloud2 Topic and a sample of the data to terminal.